VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 ---
 layout: post
-title: "Slow unit tests.
-Part 1 - objects mocking."
+title: "Slow unit tests Part 1.
+Objects mocking."
 date: 2022-03-14 12:00:00 +0300
 image: /assets/slow-down.jpg
 description: "What does make unit tests slow?
 Is it objects mocking?"
 postImage:
   src: slow-down
   alt: A slow down sign
-linkToGithubText: "See full file on github."
+linkToGithubText: "See the full file on github."
 ---
 ## Intro

-I work with a test suite which could have completed in seconds but was executing for 20 minutes.
+I work with a test suite that could have been executed in seconds but it is executing for 20 minutes.
 What does make it so slow?
 This is the question I'm trying to answer.

 I measured different factors that could slow tests down in isolation.
-This numbers help you understand how different decisions affect execution time of your test suite.
+Those numbers will help you understand how different decisions affect execution time of your test suite.
 The way I measured is described in the [Measurements section](#measurements).

 I did quite a lot of experiments and measurements.
-It it would be uncomfortable to read everything in one article.
+It would be uncomfortable to read everything in one article.
-I split whole material in a few parts.
+I split the whole material into a few parts.
 You're reading part one.
 It focuses on objects mocking.